 You both can set daily challenges to compete and use it as a motivation to remain active for a longer period of time.
 You can also join social communities and find the people like you and start competing with them to achieve your goals.

-Keep Logging Details in the App on Daily Basis:
+Keep Logging Details in the App on a Daily Basis:

 We do different types of activities on daily basis.
-Going to a washroom, crossing the road and taking a long walk in the park for an hour or so are all different activities which need a different amount of energy.
-The fitness trackers will count them all as steps and you will have to keep your activity data more up to date by inputting different information.
-You can use third party apps like MyFitnessPal and MapMyFitness to get an accurate picture of your steps at the end of the day.
+Going to a washroom, crossing the road, and taking a long walk in the park for an hour or so are all different activities that need a different amount of energy.
+The activity monitors will count them all as steps and you will have to keep your activity data more up to date by inputting different information.
+You can use third-party apps like MyFitnessPal and MapMyFitness to get an accurate picture of your steps at the end of the day.

-Do Fitness trackers worth?
+Do activity monitors worth it?
 In Short, Yes!
-With reasonable expectations, you can take a lot of advantage from the fitness trackers.
+With reasonable expectations, you can take a lot of advantage from the activity trackers.

 The advancements in the latest technologies and the growing use of smartphones will eventually lead to the more robust, featured rich and accurate activity and fitness trackers.
-Similarly, we will be seeing the growth in the usage of fitness trackers with technology advancements.
+Similarly, we will be seeing the growth in the usage of activity monitors with technological advancements.

-Right now, we can see there is very less difference between a fitness tracker, GPS running watch, and a smart watch.
-Most of the fitness trackers are now offering all these features.
+Right now, we can see there is very little difference between a fitness tracker, a GPS running watch, and a smartwatch.
+Most of the activity monitors are now offering all these features.
 Although the technology is used today is still not accurate but still, the fitness trackers are one of the most important motivational tools to keep you on track and have a check on your daily activities.

-Depending on your requirements, if you only need to get information or a more accurate advice than just a simple guess work, fitness trackers are best fit for you.
+Depending on your requirements, if you only need to get information or more accurate advice than just simple guesswork, activity trackers are the best fit for you.
 On the other hand, if you are professional athletes and your requirements are more complicated, you should go for the dedicated watches or straps available in the market.

 You can also use your Smartphone for getting details of your daily activities.
 The Apple Health App and Google Fit on Android do the very sophisticated job and give you very detailed results in this regards.
-Or you can prefer a smart watch if you want the features of your phone on your wrist.
-But what makes fitness trackers more appropriate is their battery life which is normally of 5 to 7 days as compared to 18 to 20 hours battery life of smart watches.
+Or you can prefer a smartwatch if you want the features of your phone on your wrist.
+But what makes activity monitors more appropriate is their battery life which is normally of 5 to 7 days as compared to the 18 to 20 hours battery life of smartwatches.

-Have a look at this infographic to get more details about the statistics related to fitness trackers.
+Have a look at this infographic to get more details about the statistics related to activity monitors.